ShaunHowell/py-omrx/README.md

 ## API
 factory, forms, sub forms, circle groups, etc

+## Filling in a pyomrx form for best results

 # Output
 - The output of the tool is as follows:
 ```